pjflanagan/digital-resume/MODERNIZATION.md

 # Modernization Plan

+> **Status (July 2026):** Phases 1–4 complete.
+Not done by choice: GitHub Actions CI,
+> Dependabot, react-icons swap, and replacing useReveal with react-intersection-observer
+> (the latter two change visuals/behavior and deserve their own pass).

 Goal: bring the site up to current tooling (Node, Gatsby, TypeScript everywhere) and restructure components away from the `index.js` + `style.module.scss` pattern.